Real news. Real stories. Real voices.

 That area, around Charleston Boulevard between downtown and Valley View, is home to the Lou Ruvo Center for Brain Health, UNLV’s Kirk Kerkorian School of Medicine, University Medical Center, Valley Hospital, and other smaller specialty clinics.

-Since the City of Las Vegas established it nearly 30 years ago, the medical district has grown to encompass nearly 700 acres.
+Since the City of Las Vegas established it nearly 30 years ago, the medical district has grown to encompass almost 700 acres.

-So, the mission of the Medical District is the same, but its face is certainly changing.
+So, while the face of the Medical District is changing, its mission is the same.

 Guests: Mason Van Houweling, CEO, University Medical Center; Brian Knudsen, mayor pro tem and councilman, City of Las Vegas